What Is the Difference Between a Cooler and Refrigerator?

 There are also thermoelectric wine refrigerators that don't vibrate at all but are better suited for already cool environments.

-For wine lovers, the optimal way to store wine is within a cellar or wine cooler, not in the fridge.
-With changing temperatures, noisy vibration, a lack of features, and pesky odors, your wine will be much better off in a dedicated wine refrigerator.
+For wine lovers, the optimal way for wine storage is within a cellar or wine cooler, not in the fridge or a beverage center.
+With changing temperatures, noisy vibration, pesky odors, a lack of features, and bottle capacity, your wine will be much better off in a dedicated wine cooler.